MrKeeey/Spring/ReadMe.txt

 - add 2nd variant: how to create radio button with application.properties
 - add checkbox
-- add 2nd variant: how to create checkbox with application.properties -
+- add 2nd variant: how to create checkbox with application.properties

+package 7thApp - project : continue to learn spring MVC.
+Validation
+- create new project 7thApp with Validation
+-